Chur railway station

 Chur railway station (Bahnhof Chur) serves the town of Chur, capital of the canton of Graubünden, Switzerland.
 Opened in 1858, it is the most important railway junction in Graubünden.

 The station is the terminus of the Swiss Federal Railways (SBB CFF FFS) standard-gauge main line from Zürich, and is also one of the most important stations on the Rhaetian Railway (RhB) metre-gauge network.

-Since 1986, on top of it one finds the central Grisonian PostAuto/AutoDaPosta bus terminal.
+Since 1986, the central Grisonian PostAuto/AutoDaPosta bus terminal has been located above it.

 SBB InterCity, InterRegio, and RegioExpress services stop at the station, alongside Rhaetian Railway InterRegio, RegioExpress and Regio services.
 The station is also served by several Deutsche Bahn InterCity Express trains and by the Glacier Express.
 Finally, local service is provided by both the St. Gallen and Chur S-Bahn networks.